 One example of the hygiene hypothesis comes from comparing the prevalence of allergies in the East and West German populations before and after unification.
 Before unification, East Germany had more children growing up on farms and in larger families than West Germany; the population also had much lower rates of allergies and asthma than West Germany.

 Other evidence came from a cohort study done in Denmark that was published in the BMJ.
-In the study of 13,070 children, researchers found that early and repeated microbial exposure was associated with a decreased risk of developing allergies later in life, while repeated infectious diseases before age 6 months was associated with an increased risk.
+In the study of 13,070 children, researchers found that factors associated early and repeated microbial exposure were associated with a decreased risk of developing allergies later in life.
+Factors included increasing number of siblings, day care, pet ownership, and farm residence.
+Repeated infectious diseases before age 6 months was associated with an increased risk.
 The risk of atopic dermatitis increased with each infectious disease.
 These findings are consistent with the hygiene hypothesis as it applies to microbial exposure, but did not take into account that exposure to allergens may have been the reason.
 The increase risk associated infectious diseases seems to indicate that it may not be exposure to microbes, but some other factor related to increasing number of siblings, day care, pet ownership, and farm residence.
-These findings support the hygiene hypothesis as it applies to microbial exposure, but contradict it when an infectious disease develops.

 Other studies have also found an association between pet early exposure and decreased risk of atopic dermatitis.
 However these studies focused on allergens and not microbes.

 American Academy of Allergy, Asthma, & Immunology